It’s a handy tool to help you work out the most fertile time in your cycle, but can an ovulation test detect pregnancy, too?

 Say, though, you’ve run out of pregnancy tests, but you’ve got stacks of ovulation tests—could you use an ovulation test to test for pregnancy instead?

-Will an ovulation test be positive if you’re pregnant?
+Is an ovulation test positive if you’re pregnant?

 Strangely enough, an ovulation test might be able to detect pregnancy.